human-nature-lab/HNL-partnering-website/data/projects/How We Might Identify Nice People Using Our Sense Of Smell.md

 ---json
 {
-  "title": "How We Might Identify Nice People Using Our Sense Of Smell", "image": {
+  "title": "How We Might Identify Nice People Using Our Sense of Smell", "image": {
     "description": "A vial of liquid is being held underneath a microscope", "src": "../../assets/images/CAN WE IDENTIFY NICE PEOPLE WITH OUR SENSE OF SMELL/science-in-hd-9kSTF9PvETM-unsplash.jpg",